 - Do you feel the weight of other people depending on you to always have the answer?

-- Are you feeling tired, exhausted, or maybe even depressed or anxious because of this?
+- Does this make you feel tired, exhausted, or maybe even depressed or anxious?

 - Are you feeling overwhelmed with lists upon lists upon to-do lists to complete?